OpenCashDAO/contracts/README.md

 - **[DAO] AuthorizedThreadNFT**:
 These are immutable NFTs that control the transaction's execution flow of the DAO.
 These NFTs exist as utxos in the [Controller.cash](#controllercash) contract.
   - `category`: daoCategory
   - `commitment`: 35 bytes
+  - `capability`: immutable
   - Allocates 1 thread.
+  - exists in the [Controller.cash](#controllercash) contract

 - **[Project] AuthorizedThreadNFT**:
-These are immutable NFTs that exist with the project's controller contract.
-These are responsible to manage the transaction's execution flow of the project.

-The DAO is responsible to create/remove/replace these NFTs from the project's controller contract.
-Making it possible for the project to upgrade itself.

-For any project to be compatible with the DAO, it must hold an AuthorizedThreadNFT with the following commitment pattern:
+These immutable NFTs reside within the project's coordinator contract and are responsible for managing the project's transaction execution flow.
+The DAO has the authority to create, remove, or replace these NFTs within the coordinator contract, enabling the project to upgrade itself.
+To be compatible with the DAO, a project must hold an AuthorizedThreadNFT with the following commitment pattern:
   - `category`: projectCategory
-  - `commitment`: 38 bytes < 4 bytes proposalID >< 2 bytes threadCount >< 32 bytes proposedScriptHash >
+  - `commitment`: `38 bytes < 4 bytes proposalID >< 2 bytes threadCount >< 32 bytes proposedScriptHash >`
+  - `capability`: immutable
+  - exists in the project's coordinator contract

 #### MintingNFTs

-The [Controller.cash](#controllercash) contract holds the following minting NFTs:
 - **ProposalCounterNFT**: This NFT is used to create new proposals for users to vote on.
 Since each proposal should be unique, the commitment of this NFT holds can't as a counter which increments by 1 for each new proposal.
   - `category`: daoCategory
   - `commitment`: 4 bytes
   - `capability`: minting
-  - 1 threads/utxos
+  - 1 thread/utxo
+  - exists in the [Controller.cash](#controllercash) contract
 - **VoteMintingNFT**: This NFT is used to create NFT reciepts for new votes, the minted immutable NFT is send to the voter, that can be used to retract their vote.
   - `category`: daoCategory
   - `commitment`: 0 bytes
-  - `capability`: immutable
+  - `capability`: minting
   - x threads/utxos
+  - exists in the [Controller.cash](#controllercash) contract
 - **ProjectThreadMintingNFT**: This NFT is used to mint or replace the project's authorizedThreadNFTs.
   - `category`: projectCategory
   - `commitment`: 0 bytes
   - `capability`: minting
   - x threads/utxos
+  - exists in the [Controller.cash](#controllercash) contract

 #### ProposalNFTs

 - **TimeProposalNFT**: An immutable NFT used to manage the timing of proposals, this NFT is created when a new proposal is created.
-Initially it's used as timer for the proposal, but once the proposal is executed, it's used to lock the proposalNFT's votes and commitmentDeposit.
+Initially it's used as timer for the proposal and holds the commitmentDeposit, but once the proposal is executed, it's used to lock the proposalNFT's votes and commitmentDeposit until the proposal is executed.
   - `category`: daoCategory
   - `commitment`: 29 bytes
   - `capability`: immutable
   - 1 thread/utxo for each proposal
+  - exists in the [Controller.cash](#controllercash) contract

 - **VoteProposalNFT**: This NFT holds all the votes for a proposal, whenever a user votes on a proposal, the vote amount is added to this NFT.
-This NFT also holds the proposal's commitmentDeposit.
-This NFT has different behaviour depending on the type of proposal.
+This NFT has different commitment pattern depending on the type of proposal.
   - If the proposal is to add a new contract to the project, then the nftCommitment must be of 40 bytes and holds the following information:
     - `category`: daoCategory